INTRODUCTION

 • Request the restriction of processing of your personal information.
 This enables you to ask us to suspend the processing of personal information about you, for example if you want us to establish its accuracy or the reason for processing it.

 • Request the transfer of your personal information to another party.
-If you want to review, verify, correct, or request erasure of your personal information, object to the processing of your personal data, or request that we transfer a copy of your personal information to another party, please contact the internal Data Manager, Quincy McDonald in writing.
+If you want to review, verify, correct, or request erasure of your personal information, object to the processing of your personal data, or request that we transfer a copy of your personal information to another party, please contact the internal Data Manager, Jay Ozgun in writing.

 INTERNAL DATA MANAGER

-If you have any questions about this privacy notice or how we handle your personal information, please contact the internal Data Manager, Quincy McDonald at Quincy.mcdonald@kyn.co.uk.
+If you have any questions about this privacy notice or how we handle your personal information, please contact the internal Data Manager, Jay Ozgun at dpo@kyn.co.uk.
 You have the right to make a complaint at any time to the Information Commissioner's Office (ICO) who is responsible for data protection issues in the UK.

 If you would like to complain about how we have dealt with your request, please contact: